Emmerdale plane crash: Aftermath

-Kim's stables were completely destroyed and she moved back into Home Farm and rekindled her relationship with Frank, eventually resulting them getting remarried later in the year (although they would separate for good 18 months later).
-Josh Lewis, recognising that Kathy wouldn't leave Chris as he was injured, left Beckindale for good.
-Chris and Kathy moved into a specially modified bungalow which Frank had purchased but their relationship eventually fell apart and they divorced the following year.
+Kim's stables were completely destroyed; she moved back into Home Farm and rekindled her relationship with Frank, eventually resulting in their getting remarried later in the year (although they would separate for good 18 months later).
+Josh Lewis, recognising that Kathy would not leave Chris as he was injured, left Beckindale for good.
+Chris and Kathy moved into a specially modified bungalow that Frank had purchased but their relationship eventually fell apart and they divorced the following year.

 Rachel Hughes and Michael Feldmann returned to the village to discover the deaths of Mark and Elizabeth; Rachel blamed Joe for Mark's death and their relationship remained strained until Amos returned for their funerals and convinced them to make up.
 Michael never stopped blaming Eric for his mother's death and they eventually came to blows before Michael left the village.
-Upon hearing of the crash, Elsa returned to the village and challenged Nick for custody of Alice which she eventually relinquished.
+Upon hearing of the crash, Elsa returned to the village and challenged Nick for custody of Alice; she eventually conceded.
 Nick had a breakdown upon learning of Archie's death but eventually recovered with the support of his family and friends.

-Annie remained in a coma for some months- she woke up upon hearing the voice of newlyborn granddaughter Victoria but was initially unable to remember the crash or her deceased husband Leonard.
+Annie remained in a coma for some months; she woke up upon hearing the voice of newlyborn granddaughter Victoria but was initially unable to remember the crash or her deceased husband Leonard.
 Both Annie and Joe would eventually leave the village and relocate to Spain with Amos.

 Having lost her home in the crash, Lynn Whiteley attempted to make as much money as possible from journalists, much to the ire of the rest of the village who eventually resented her actions and she left the village in mid-1994.

 Legacy

 After the dust settled, the plane crash has been mentioned in the years since.
 In 2003, the villagers protested against a group of journalists wanting to film a 10th anniversary documentary after they descended on the village.
-And in late 2010, Michael Feldmann returned after 16 years away and accused Eric Pollard of murdering Elizabeth that night 17 years previously.
-Eric had a motive as Elizabeth was on to him about cheque fraud and trying to blame Michael for it.
+In late 2010, Michael Feldmann returned after 16 years away and accused Eric Pollard of murdering Elizabeth.
+Eric had a motive, as Elizabeth was on to him about cheque fraud and trying to blame Michael for it.
 Eric later admits to Val that he would have killed her but flames and debris from the burning airliner beat him to it on that dark December night.
-The plane crash was most recently mentioned by Lawrence White in October 2015.
+The plane crash was mentioned by Lawrence White in October 2015, and most recently in January 2026.